braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

+﻿---
+title: "Introduction: The Search for the Primitive"
+sidebar_label: "Introduction"
+---

 # Introduction: The Search for the Primitive

 ## The Evolution of the Ultimate “It”: From Ancient Atoms to the Informational Substrate